What is Street Wheelie?

 Keyboard Controls (Desktop)

-Left Arrow - Steer left
+Left Arrow / A Key - Steer left (also helps adjust balance during wheelie)

-Right Arrow - Steer right
+Right Arrow / D Key - Steer right (also helps adjust balance during wheelie)

 R Key - Restart from the beginning